composer/composer/doc/01-basic-usage.md

 the lock file with the new version.

     $ php composer.phar update

+If you only want to install or update one dependency, you can whitelist them:

+    $ php composer.phar update monolog/monolog [...]

 > **Note:** For libraries it is not necessarily recommended to commit the lock file,
 > see also: [Libraries - Lock file](02-libraries.md#lock-file).